gudzpoz/brocatel/docs/roadmap.md

 - [ ] Save & load.
   - [X] API.
   - [ ] Examples?
 Or detailed Lua documentation.
-- [ ] Fast-forward (skipping only texts that users have read).
-  - [ ] Instead, we should probably export read counts along with the lines to let the user / the outer game engine decide whether to skip lines (or even display some relevant text / highlighting).
+- [X] Export read counts along with the lines to let the user / the outer game engine decide whether to skip lines (or even display some relevant text / highlighting).
 - [ ] Complete porting The Intercept, which is a little bit lengthy.

 ### `v0.4.0`